MLX Studio for macOS

 16 GB+ (for 7B–20B models)

 More unified memory = larger models.
-16 GB handles up to ~20B parameters, 32 GB handles ~35B, 64 GB handles ~70B, and 192 GB handles 400B+ MoE models. vMLX's KV cache quantization (q4/q8) lets you push these limits further.
+16 GB handles up to ~20B parameters, 32 GB handles ~35B, 64 GB handles ~70B, and 192 GB handles 400B+ MoE models. vMLX Engine's KV cache quantization (q4/q8) lets you push these limits further.

 What's included

-vMLX is a single self-contained app.
-The DMG includes everything you need — no Python, pip, Docker, or command-line setup required.
-On first launch, it automatically installs the MLX inference engine into a bundled environment.
+MLX Studio is a single self-contained app.
+The DMG includes everything — no Python, pip, Docker, or command-line setup.
+On first launch, it installs vMLX Engine automatically.

 Report a Bug